Privacy policy

 • providing membership services;

-• conducting professional development, educational and training courses;
+• conducting professional development, educational and training courses and providing educational and community updates;

 • holding events such as conferences and briefings on current issues;